luoq03/Ring-of-Destiny/README.md

 ## Project Overview ##

 This is my final project, the theme of which is the Ring of Destiny(Switching views with the mouse).
 It describes a scenario in which, as the population continues to grow, the energy supply on earth becomes a bottleneck for human development.
-Attempts are made to amplify spiritual power and transform it into energy machines so that human civilisation can continue to develop at a high rate.
+Attempts are made to amplify spiritual power and transform it into energy machines so that human civilisation can continue to develop at a high rate.I have tried to present this theme using a combination of sound and 3D images, allowing the interactor to experience the core of the work both aurally and visually.

 <br>